 Decentralized finance businesses emphasize multi-chain NFT stages.
 Cross-chain NFT commercial center development focuses on NFT stage pain points.

 Cross-chain NFT marketplaces address interoperability, maintainability, and energy efficiency.
-Focusing on cross-chain NFT stages will revolutionize the Metaverse.
+Focusing on cross-chain NFT stages will revolutionize the Metaverse development.
 Moving to Metaverse is called the Key to the Metaverse.
 The keys will control Metaverse apps.

 Metaverse, for example, is confined to not only one blockchain network but all blockchain systems.
 Those holding Ethereum blockchain keys can move them to Solana or another blockchain.